Biden nominates 2 to join product safety agency

-In addition to the one current vacancy, the term of Democratic commissioner Elliot Kaye ends in October.
+In addition to the one vacancy, the term of Democratic Commissioner Elliot Kaye ends in October.

-Kaye’s slot would be filled by Mary Boyle, currently executive director of the CPSC.
+Kaye’s slot would be filled by Mary Boyle, executive director of the CPSC.

 The other slot — along with the title of agency chairman — would go to Alexander Hoehn-Saric, chief counsel for communications and consumer protection for the House Committee on Energy and Commerce.